WE WANT YOUR INPUT! Give us your feedback on the proposed zoning updates

 • Who is undertaking the zoning code update?

 The Town has hired the consultant team of ZoneCo and Hardesty & Hanover to lead the zoning code update process, working closely with Town Planning staff.
 The Town convened a Zoning Update Advisory Committee that will advise on aspects of the process.
-The consultant team will be producing materials with details on how the zoning might be updated that will be posted for public comment.
+The consultant team has produced materials with details on how the zoning might be updated that are posted for public comment.
 This project is funded by the New York Department of State under Title 11 of the Environmental Protection Fund and the Town of Southold.

 • How and when can I participate in this project?